 Robert Stengel is a Professor Emeritus of Mechanical and Aerospace Engineering.
 His current interests focus on aircraft and spaceflight dynamics, control system design, and biodynamic systems.
-A second edition of his book Flight Dynamics (Princeton University Press) will appear in November 2022.
+A second edition of his book Flight Dynamics (Princeton University Press) was published in November 2022.

 Prior to joining the Princeton faculty in 1977, Dr. Stengel was with